 veteran in black and white

-Retire in Comfort – States That Don’t Tax Military Retirement Pay
+Retire in Comfort – What States Don’t Tax Military Retirement Pay

 Planning for retirement can be challenging, but selecting the right state can make all the difference for veterans relying on their military retirement pay.

-These locations provide an opportunity to stretch your income further, ensuring a comfortable and financially stable lifestyle.
+These states provide an opportunity to stretch your income further, ensuring a comfortable and financially stable lifestyle.

 States That Exempt Military Retirement Pay from Income Tax